 I need information about...

-Targeted therapy medication can be given as a pill you take by mouth.
+Targeted therapy medicine can be given as a pill you take by mouth.
 It may be given as an injection.
 Or it can be given through an IV infusion.
 It may be done at home, or in a doctor’s office, clinic, or hospital.
-The length of time depends on the type of medication and how it is given.
+The length of time depends on the type of medicine and how it is given.
 You may need to have treatments every day, once a week, or every few weeks.

-The medications used to treat cancer also often cause side effects.
+The medicines used to treat cancer also often cause side effects.
 The side effects vary depending on which drug is used.
 Most of the side effects are temporary.
 They often go away a month or so after treatment ends.
 The most common side effects are:

 Skin issues.
 A rash can occur on the head, face, and upper body.
 The skin may be warm and red.
 Bumps that look like acne may form on the skin.
 Your skin may become very dry and crack.
 It may itch, burn, or hurt to touch.
 It may have a yellow tint to it.
 Sores may develop on the scalp.
 The palms of the hands and soles of the feet may become swollen, red, and sore.
 These can include pain or numbness, redness, swelling, and blisters.
 Eyelids can become painful and swollen, or itchy.
 They may flip inward or outward.
 Cuticles may be red and painful.